 The Coca-Cola Company

-Since 2004, GETF has supported The Coca-Cola Company’s environment and natural resources department through a number of activities including strategic planning, partnership development and program management.
+Since 2004, GETF has supported The Coca-Cola Company’s sustainability department through a number of activities including strategic planning, partnership development and program management.

 GETF supports The Coca-Cola Company in all aspects of its global water management program and in the development of their overall water resource stewardship strategy.
 As part of this effort, GETF facilitated the assessment of Coca-Cola’s water-related business issues, developed solutions for improving water management, efficiency and community relations and defined a strategic direction on water sustainability for the Company.